mozkomor/GrinGoldMiner/README.md

 General GGM chat https://gitter.im/GrinGoldMiner/community

-For more information about grin, wallet and node downloads see https://github.com/mimblewimble/grin Node and wallet do not with with Windows Subsystem Linux, use Virtual Machine or dedicated machine.
+For more information about grin, wallet and node downloads see https://github.com/mimblewimble/grin Node and wallet do not work with with Windows Subsystem Linux (WSL), use Virtual Machine or dedicated machine.
 Windows node+wallet being developed here  https://github.com/GrinPlusPlus/GrinPlusPlus

 Contact us at mozkomorkaban@gmail.com; professional farm-friendly version of the miner is also in the development